VitoCairone/warpstones/README.md

 The fourth stage is the showdown.
 Personal cards are revealed for everyone still in the round, and the best hand of 7 cards (called a gestalt) wins.
 The best gestalt is the one with the largest group of the same kind, and ties are settled by applying the same rule to the remainder of the hand as much as necessary.

-The deck is made of 52 cards: 7 each of 7 elements, plus 2 void and 1 gold (change this to spirit).
+The deck is made of 52 cards: 7 each of 7 elements, plus 2 void and 1 spirit.
 A gestalt of 2 void beats all others.

 The players who win the showdown are then able to cast a spell.
 Casting spells serves the ultimate goal of KOing opponents.
 The match is won when all players on the enemy team are KOd.